FUNCTIONAL MEDICINE TOPICS

 For many chronic conditions, dysfunction starts in the gut.
 While this statement might seem transparent, the dynamic between gastrointestinal dysfunction and chronic disease is anything but simple; it is multifaceted, compelling, and complex.
 Research suggests that when the normal integrity of the GI tract is compromised, it can result in distant systematic complaints, even in the absence of overt GI symptoms.

 How does a clinician unravel the many systemic diseases that are linked to GI dysfunction?
-Explore more below about how Functional Medicine addresses common issues related to GI dysfunction.
+Explore more below about how functional medicine addresses common issues related to GI dysfunction

 Click the image to zoom